 For the most part I have been spared nagging from fans who are just going to diiiieeeee (from a heart attack while biking home from the gym?) if they don’t get my next book.
 Now.

 It is very, very hard for me when I get a message from a fan asking when my next book is coming out.
 It puts me in a very difficult situation, because I don’t want to unload on a fan (can’t you read my fucking blog? don’t you have any real problems?), but I also don’t like to talk about this horrible period in my life and how it’s affected me.
 Plus, I’m not an idiot–if I simply tell the truth, it will seem like a rebuke.

 So I tell them that there have been some very depressing family circumstances but that I am still planning to finish the series, and I thank them for their interest in my books.
-I point them to my Web site and my mailing list.
+I point them to my Web site.

 And I hope that they’ll still be around when the next book comes out–but if they’re not, that’s just the way things have to be.
 Option B for me is “sit around and watch while your family’s money gets stolen,” and I’ve already done that.

 So this is why I don’t like it when people decide to ride someone when they don’t know what’s going on, and I really don’t like it when people know full fucking well what’s going on, but decide to be self-absorbed shitbirds anyway.
 Stuff like setting up a “Block B Comeback?”
 Twitter account might seem harmless enough, but it’s just feeding that part of fans’ minds that believes that getting the next [comeback, book, episode] of something they like is the most important thing on the entire fucking planet.